hseeberger/akka-http-json/README.md

 resolvers += "hseeberger at bintray" at "http://dl.bintray.com/hseeberger/maven"

 libraryDependencies ++= List(
-  "de.heikoseeberger" %% "akka-http-json4s" % "1.1.0", // or other
+  "de.heikoseeberger" %% "akka-http-json4s" % "1.2.0", // or 1.1.0 for akka-http 1.0
   ...
 )
 ```

 ## Usage

-Mix `PlayJsonSupport` or `Json4sSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
+Mix `PlayJsonSupport`, `Json4sSupport` or `UpickleSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
 Don't forget to provide the necessary format type class instances.

 ## Contribution policy ##